-Section III describes the Council's updated priorities for the 2024-2026 SRP Plan period.
-The Council approved updated priorities for the SRP Plan in 2024 following a change to the LCP Standards which moved Active Demand Response programs out of the EE Plans and into the SRP Plans.
-The Council updated its priorities to guide implementation of the 2024-2026 SRP Plan and development of any associated SRP Investment Proposals, such as Active Demand Response Programs.
+Section IIII-V describes the Council's updated priorities for the 2024-2026 SRP Plan period.
+The Council approved itsupdated priorities for the SRP Plan in 2024 following a change prior to the LCP Standards update which moved Active Demand Response programs out of the EE Plans and into the SRP Plans.
+Consequently, it is appropriate for the The Council to-updated its priorities to guide implementation of the 2024-2026 SRP Plan and development of any associated SRP Investment Proposals, such as Active Demand Response Programs.
 This section has been updated in 2025 to account for updated priorities around gas demand response following a ruling from the Commission in Docket 24-37-EE that discontinued the Company's existing Gas Demand Response Pilot.